 • Retirement Index ranking: 8

-• Average cost of living: $2,500 to $3,500
+• Average cost of living: $2,500 – $3,500

-Alternatively, a Visitor Visa allows a stay of up to six months.
-Another option is the Canada Start-up Visa, which allows entrepreneurs to move to Canada by starting a business.
-This visa requires investment and support from a designated organization.
+American retirees with Canadian family members can apply for permanent residency through family sponsorship.
+Alternatively, a Visitor Visa allows a stay of up to six months, though it cannot be renewed indefinitely.
+Another option is the Canada Start-up Visa, which enables entrepreneurs to immigrate by launching a business with support from a designated organization and meeting investment criteria.

 9. Ireland